Aditya-A-garwal/Arduino-WiFi-TFT-LCD-Canvas-App/README.md

 This file is not tracked by git and are used as default values for textboxes while connected to WiFi.

+To save and load images, the server program has to be run on a machine that the Arduino can access over WiFi, such as your PC or a cloud VM with a public facing IP (and open ports).
 The server has been written in Rust and can be downloaded using [`cargo`](https://crates.io/) by simply running the following command-

 ```shell
 rustup default nightly       # required